Director of Enterprise Reporting

-Eve Epstein is Managing Editor for News at OPB.
+Eve Epstein is Director of Enterprise Reporting at OPB.
 She helped create OPB’s daily call-in program Think Out Loud, before moving to her current position managing and editing the station’s local reporters.
 Eve started her journalism career as a print reporter in West Virginia and Boston, covering religion, education, presidential politics, hurricanes and whatever else blew across her desk.
 She moved to public radio as news editor for WBUR in Boston, and then became the senior news editor in Los Angeles for public radio's Marketplace.
 Eve moved to Oregon in 1998.
 She has a master's degree in journalism from Columbia University and a BA from Princeton University, where she majored in Comparative Literature.
 She was the lead producer for OPB’s Peabody award-winning series Hard Times.

 It could come straight out of the "keep Portland weird" playbook — but the creators of this quirky competition live in Christchurch, New Zealand.

 Portland Public Schools is seeking to dismiss a lawsuit by Oregon Public Broadcasting over the closing of advisory meetings to the public.